Rochdale: Geography

 Rochdale is approximately 450 ft above sea level, 10 mi north-north-east of Manchester city centre, in the valley of the River Roch.
-Blackstone Edge, Saddleworth Moor and the South Pennines are close to the east; on all other sides, Rochdale is bound by other towns including Whitworth, Littleborough, Milnrow, Royton, Heywood and Shaw and Crompton, with little or no green space between them.
+Blackstone Edge, Saddleworth Moor and the South Pennines are close to the east; on all other sides, Rochdale is bound by other towns and villages including Whitworth, Littleborough, Milnrow, Royton, Heywood and Shaw and Crompton, with little or no green space between them.

 Rochdale's built environment consists of a mixture of infrastructure, housing types and commercial buildings from a number of periods.
 Its housing stock is mixed, but has a significant amount of stone or red-brick terraced houses from the late 19th and early 20th centuries.

 The Town Hall, seven large tower blocks (locally known as the Seven Sisters) and a number of former cotton mills mark the town's skyline.
 The urban structure of Rochdale is regular when compared to most towns in England; its form is restricted in places by its hilly upland terrain.

 Much of Rochdale's built environment is centred around a central business district in the town centre, which is the local centre of both the town and borough.

 There are a mixture of high-density urban areas, suburbs, semi-rural and rural locations in Rochdale, but overwhelmingly the land use in the town is urban.

 For purposes of the Office for National Statistics, the Borough of Rochdale forms the fifth-largest settlement of the Greater Manchester Urban Area, the United Kingdom's second-largest conurbation.